-The daily deals are all themed slightly differently, and offer goodies such as cashback, freeplay (reloads), and double comp points.
+The daily deals are all themed slightly differently, and have offered goodies such as cashback, freeplay (reloads), and double comp points in the past.

-There are also often live casino offers that may promise to double your winnings if certain conditions are met, or give you bonuses.
+There have also been live casino offers that promised to double your winnings if certain conditions are met, or give you bonuses.

 These offers do vary and will change over time but in general this is a great casino site for offers, and it's particularly good for providing promotions that cover a range of casino players budgets.